 Whale watching at Hervey Bay.
 Photo: Blue Dolphin Tours

 The unspoiled beauty of World Heritage listed Fraser Island off the coast of Hervey Bay will take your breath away.
 Known as K’Gari, or ‘Paradise’, by the local Aboriginal people, Fraser Island is the largest sand island in the world.
 It has fresh crystal clear creeks and lakes perfect for swimming, fishing, kayaking, and snorkelling, majestic sand dunes and ancient forests with thousand year old trees, swampy wetlands, walking trails, turtles, dugongs, birds a plenty, whales, dolphins, sharks, wallabies, and of course Fraser Islands iconic dingo.
 1 and 2 day tours are available through a range of tour companies based in Hervey Bay and Rainbow Beach.

 Fraser Island.
 Photo: Fraser Explorer Tours

 Rainbow Beach is a tiny town surrounded by the Great Sandy National Park with multi-coloured sand cliffs overlooking the beach and ocean.
-It’s a convenient stepping off point for Fraser Island, or a base from which to explore the national park.
+It’s a convenient stepping off point for Fraser Island, or a base from which to explore the Great Sandy national park.

 Great Sandy National Park and Cooloola Recreation Area is a large swathe of preserved coastline.
 The landscapes are varied from high sand dunes, sand blows, coloured cliffs, beaches, freshwater lakes, paperbark swamps, tall forests and wildflower heaths.
 Cooloola is a refuge for plants and animals, many threatened with extinction due to coastal development in Queensland.
 It is also home to the flightless emu.
-There are some campervan friendly campsites in the national park but you need to book ahead.
-Some of the roads into the national park are 4WD only, but you can access Elanda Point, just north of Boreen Point, and Bymien picnic area from Rainbow Beach Road in your campervan.
+There are lots of walks from which to choose from easy 200 meter boardwalks to longer and more strenuous walks for the more experienced hikers.

 Noosa Heads is a ritzy beach-side town on a gorgeous sweep of beach.
 Most of the peninsula is national park with some short but rewarding walking trails.
 With a glut of world class restaurants on Hastings Street, there is no shortage of places to eat, unless you’re on a budget.